aregsar/aregcode/blog/2019/dotnetcore-aspnet-mvc-global-error-handling/index.md

 ASP.NET Core 2.2 has infrastructure code that makes it easy to parse out the Accept header components and an error data container that can be serialized to JSON and returned as a response.

-The handler first logs the error using the supplied logger and then returns a response based on the content of the Accept header.
+The handler first logs the error using the supplied logger and then returns the proper response based on the content of the Accept header.

 An additional flag is used to limit the JSON data returned in the response.

 We can now replace the original `app.UseExceptionHandler("/Home/Error")` call in the `Startup.Configure(...)` method with our own exception handler middleware: